 Triadic trials is a system being used world-wide now by organizations like Bioversity International to allow thousands of gardeners and farmers to act as citizen scientists in the quest to find out more quickly which varieties of crops grow best and where.
 It works by increasing the number of people doing trials, reducing the number of varieties trialed by each volunteer, and allowing users to easily gather and record data in the field using a cell phone or tablet.
 The data is then analyzed and reports are made public.
 We are excited to offer a version of this program in collaboration with SeedLinked, an innovative U.S. organization.
 SeedLinked has developed a platform dedicated to field trials of vegetables, seeds, and grain crops now being used by nationally prominent organizations like Seed Savers Exchange and Seed To Kitchen Collaborative.
-We are looking for at least 20 participants for each of the trial categories below to join in simple trials for assessing the viability of these varieties in the Mountain West and beyond.
+We are looking for participants for each of the trial categories below to join in simple trials for assessing the viability of these varieties in the Mountain West and beyond.

 The trials will be based on three different categories of grains: